-- (i) Discuss how the project is consistent with and will advance the government's energy objectives as set out in the UCA.
-If the nature of the project precludes a direct link to the energy objectives, the application should discuss how the project does not hamper other projects or initiatives undertaken by the applicant or others, from advancing these energy objectives; - (ii) Discuss how the project relates to and supports the Province's electricity self-sufficiency goals as set out in 64.01 of the UCA or as set out in Special Direction No. 10 to the Commission, if applicable; and - (iii) Where the applicant is BC Hydro or a prescribed public utility, discuss how the project relates to and supports the Province's clean and renewable electricity goal as set out in 64.02 of the UCA, if applicable.
+(i) Discuss how the project is consistent with and will advance the government's energy objectives as set out in the Clean Energy Act, Part 1 - BC Energy Objectives.
+If the nature of the project precludes a direct link to the energy objectives, the application should discuss how the project does not hamper other projects or initiatives undertaken by the applicant or others, from advancing these energy objectives.